This post may include affiliate links, please read our disclaimer.

 Walhalla is a special little place.
 With a long gold mining history, beautifully restored buildings and a charm that often catches visitors by surprise.
-Quite unspoilt and a town many Australian’s have not heard of.
+Quite unspoiled and a town many Australian’s have not heard of.

 It had been some years since our last visit and it came as a pleasant surprise to find the town was not developed or ruined by tourism as can often happen.

 From 1863 until 1914, this town was one of the richest gold mining regions in Australia.
-Churches, a large school, numerous shops and about 10 hotels served the community of more than 3,000.
+Churches, a large school, numerous shops, and about 10 hotels served the community of more than 3,000.

 Gold mining could no longer sustain the town by 1914 and the area was mostly abandoned.
 Some buildings were pulled apart and rebuilt in other towns after being transported by train, many buildings were left to fall into disrepair and become fuel for bushfires.

 What had been a booming gold mining town, became a ghost town until the 1990’s when an appreciation of the history began to take hold.
 Building and renovations began, restoring what was left of homes and businesses.
 Power was not connected to the town until December 1998 – the last town in Victoria to be connected.

 The population of permanent residents only numbers about 20.

 Long Tunnel Gold Mine

 “Tour deep under the mountain in Walhalla as you venture on a fascinating tour of the original workings of the Long Tunnel Extended Gold Mine…one of the most successful mines in Victoria’s history.
 The mine is basically as is was when it closed in 1911 and tours today take approximately 45 minutes”.
 Read more on the Long Tunnel Gold Mine…